Zone boréale

 Design System

-The design system was developed in accordance with Zone boréale’s brand identity.
-It documents all components used throughout the interfaces of the proposed web application and specific style elements such as colors and fonts.
-In addition to speeding up the development of high-fidelity mocks, the design system will be beneficial if another design team is called upon to work on the project.
+The design system was developed in alignment with Zone boréale’s brand identity.
+It documents the UI components used across the proposed web application, as well as key style elements such as colors and typography.
+Beyond streamlining the creation of high-fidelity mockups, the system also ensures consistency and facilitates future collaboration should another design team contribute to the project.

 Components of the design system